LVSTCK/macedonian-llm-eval/README.md

      - How your changes were tested.
    - If applicable, attach the modified evaluation script to your PR.

-By following these steps, you can help expand the Macedonian LLM Eval project and contribute to advancing the evaluation of Macedonian-language models.
-Thank you for your support!

 ## License

 Apache 2.0